lmammino/streams-workshop/05-pipes/README.md

 Here `.pipe` will do all these amazing things for you:

- - Connects the Readable stream to the Writable stream: all the data read from `readable` is *automagically™️* written to the `writable` in a streaming fashion.
+ - Connects the Readable stream to the Writable stream: all the data read from `readable` is *automagically™️* copied over the `writable` stream, chunk by chunk.
- - Handles the `end` event properly, once all the data is copied over the writable, that is properly closed.
+ - Handles the `end` event properly, once all the data is copied over the writable, both readable and writable are properly closed.
  - It returns a new instance of a stream so that you can keep using `.pipe` to connect many streams together.
-This is mostly useful with transform streams.
+This is mostly useful with transform streams and it allows us to create complex pipelines for data processing.

 Ok, let's say now that we want to introduce a Transform stream in between our Readable and Writable stream.
 We call our streams `readable`, `transform` and `writable`, this is how you can connect them in a nice pipeline: